 Experimenting with virtualization at the office helps, but you may learn even more in a low-risk test environment outside the office.
 To stay on top of the newest VMware technologies, it's a good idea to build a VMware home lab.

 A home lab allows administrators to gain hands-on experience without disrupting a production environment.
-A VMware lab can come in many forms, such as from full rackmount servers running ESX to small PCs running hosted hypervisors.

 Building a VMware home lab can be time-consuming and costly, but there are lots of options.
 Do you want to use a dedicated ESX or ESXi host?
 Or would you rather deploy VMware Workstation and run ESX or ESXi as a virtual machine (VM)?
 If you buy a shared-storage device, what kind should you get?
 And will your hardware support vSphere features such as Fault Tolerance and VMDirectPath?

 The answers to these frequently asked questions can help you build a successful VMware lab on a budget.
 With the right server model, hardware, network switch and storage, you can settle into your home lab and test VMware technologies firsthand.
 Ultimately, you may be able to apply your experience in tinkering at home to your office environment.